tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 and the Hidden Server, mitigating the issues described in (#nocontextsharing).

 The HTTPS in HTTPS solution requires double encryption of every packet.
-It also requires that the fronting server decrypts and relay messages to the hidden server.
+It also requires that the fronting server decrypt and relay messages to the hidden server.
 Both of these requirements make the implementation onerous.

 ## Delegation Control {#delegationtokens}